dreadwrr/Linux-Pyinstaller/README.md

 ## Nuitka

-This is a work in progress and will update when the new module is updated

 Found a suitable build and looks promising as the compressed size is 53mb and is compiled to c

 Note: This requires the pyinstaller module as the nuitka internal extracted location had to be added